scia-garage/open-api-adm-dotnet/README.md

 -   Using VS-Code

     The debug configuration is defined in _.vscode/launch.json_.
 You only need to:

     +   Set a breakpoint anywhere in the code
     +   Press F5

+-   Using Visual Studio

+    +   Set a breakpoint anywhere in the code
+    +   Press F5